 His tip?
-Use products that contain plenty of hyaluronic acid, like Summer Fridays’ cult-famous sodium hyaluronate–infused Jet Lag Mask (£42).
+Use products that contain plenty of hyaluronic acid, like Summer Fridays’ cult-famous sodium hyaluronate–infused Jet Lag Mask ($48).
 Pop it on in the a.m., let it sit for 10 minutes while you brush your teeth/hair/eyebrows, and then blot the excess off with a towel.
 Next, apply a water-like hyaluronic acid serum over the top.
-The Ordinary Hyaluronic Acid 2% + B5 (£6) is as good as any, and it’ll be kind to your Christmas-beaten bank account.
+The Ordinary Hyaluronic Acid 2% + B5 ($11) is a great choice, especially for your Christmas-beaten bank account.

 There are two types of people: those who get all of their Christmas shopping done on Black Friday and those who can still be found traipsing the aisles of John Lewis come Christmas Eve.
 If you fall into the latter group, you’ll know that the stress of present panic is really real.
 Couple that with a party-induced lack of sleep, and your skin is bound to take a hit.

 “When you’re under increasing stress, your adrenal glands release the stress hormone cortisol, which affects blood flow throughout the body and damages the collagen in your skin,” warns Woodin.
 “This accelerates the ageing process and deters your skin’s ability to repair itself, which can result in a condition called skin fatigue; something that many people suffer when they find themselves caught up in a busy lifestyle.